St. Seraphim Cathedral (Dallas): Today

 After the creation of Diocese of the South in July 1978 Saint Seraphim's was elevated from a parish to a cathedral with Bishop Dmitri as its rector and Diocesan Bishop.
 As of June 2021 the rector is Bishop Gerasim (Eliel) of Ft.
 Worth, who also serves as the Administrator of the Diocese.

 Plans for a chapel and bell tower were in the works as of 2013, after a few set backs the chapel building is now complete.
 The chapel is attached to the southwest corner of the building and is named after the Resurrection.
-It is the resting place for Archbishop Dmitri, the founder of the Diocese.
+Archbishop Dmitri, the founder of the diocese, is buried there.